 - Don’t hide your family traditions that help you focus on Jesus (bring these ideas into your everyday conversations).

-Doing these won’t necessarily lead to a gospel conversation, though they might.
-But they will help you move another step (or 2 or 3 steps) closer to really knowing the people in your sphere of influence, showing them you love them, and sharing with them the most important part of who you are–your relationship with God.
+Doing these won’t necessarily lead to gospel conversations, but they will help you move another step (or 2 or 3 steps) closer to really knowing the people in your sphere of influence, showing them you love them, and sharing with them the most important part of who you are–your relationship with God.

 So get at it…at something...whatever would help you move forward in pointing people to Jesus.

-And be encouraged that though you are extra busy this month, this won’t be that hard.
-In all probability, your efforts will be seen as a nice gesture, even if your invite (or your cookies) are declined.
-Other times in the year these same efforts could seem a tad intrusive, but not at Christmas.
+This really isn’t a hard task, it’s just one we need to be intentional to do.
+In all probability, your efforts towards people will be seen as a nice gesture, even if your invite (or your cookies) are declined.
+While these same efforts could seem a tad intrusive at other times in the year, they don’t seem that way at Christmas.
 So don’t waste the opportunity!
 Maximize it, and pray God uses your efforts!